XML RSS

 Birds are raised in cramped and stressed conditions without access to daylight and fresh air.
 All this is often conveniently hidden from public view inside intensive battery farms, many of which have sophisticated security systems to keep away members of the public.

-If you want to know more about factory farming please see the CIWF (Compassion in World Farming) link at the bottom of the page.
+If you want to know more about factory farming please see CIWF(Compassion in World Farming).

-You can also check out Hugh Fearnley-Whittingstall's campaign to get British supermarkets to drop factory farmed chicken and buy free-range only.
+Hugh Fearnley-Whittingstall runs a campaign to get British supermarkets to drop factory farmed chicken and buy free-range only.
 This is an on-going campaign which is producing great results in Britain and has also produced waves further afield.

 The pressure to produce more, cheaper, faster, and bigger (but not better) has everyone in thrall.